 Neptune’s Orchestra: Songs of the SeafarerAdd to My Trip | View My Trip

-Neptune’s Orchestra: Songs of the Seafarer takes visitors on a musical journey through a variety of music made by and heard by seafarers in the age of sail.
-A fifteen-minute audio-visual tour combines music, images, and artifacts to present a panoramic view of maritime music through the themes of “Deepwater Sail,” “Fishing and Coasting,” “Inland Waters,” Whaling,” and “Far-Flung Ports.”
+Neptune’s Orchestra: Songs of the Seafarer takes visitors on a musical journey through a variety of music made by and heard by seafarers in the Age of Sail.
+A 15-minute audio-visual tour combines music, images, and artifacts to present a panoramic view of maritime music through the themes of “Deepwater Sail,” “Fishing and Coasting,” “Inland Waters,” Whaling,” and “Far-Flung Ports.”
 For an in-depth musical experience, a listening booth provides access to dozens of full-length songs from a variety of sources.
 The Mallory Wing houses an array of activities that allow visitors to make and play musical instruments, explore their reactions to music in visual media, and investigate the processes of creating music.
 Live performances will be scheduled on a regular basis, and interactive workshops will enhance the experience.

 Sailors in the age of sail brought their musical memories and abilities with them aboard ship, and some crews brought together people from many different backgrounds.
 Once a ship left port, whatever music came aboard in people’s heads and hands formed the basis for any music made during the passage.
 Working in an occupation in which they were constantly moving from place to place, sailors sometimes encountered musical sounds and traditions far different from those they remembered from home.
 These encounters often led to exchange of different musical ideas, instruments, and techniques.